GSAS Senior Teaching Fellowship

 Review and Selection Process

 Applications will first be submitted to the student’s department.
 Committees within each department will discuss and rank the applications.
 The members of the Distinguished Fellowships Committee (DFC) will read all applications and the DFC will make its recommendations to the Dean.
-Applicants will receive notification approving or denying their applications by April 1.
+Students are notified of financial awards in the first week of April.